-Mexican street food, called antojitos (literally “little cravings”), is prepared by street vendors and at small traditional markets in Mexico.
+Mexican street food, so-called antojitos, is prepared by street vendors and at small traditional markets in Mexico.

 The best street food is often found in and around markets and at public transportation stops.
-It is also found in street markets called “mercado sobre ruedas” or in Mexico City and near areas tianguis.
+It is also found in street markets called “mercado sobre ruedas” or “tianguis” (In Mexico City and its surroundings).

-Street and market food has had significant impact on haute cuisine in Mexico, with upscale restaurants serving many of the same foods as in the streets, sometimes modified and sometimes not.
+Mexican food is an intangible cultural heritage.
+Street food has had a significant influence on haute cuisine in Mexico.
+Upscale restaurants serve the same dishes found on the streets, sometimes modified, sometimes not.

-The taco is the best known and the most popular of Mexican street foods, and the first to be embraced north of the border into the United States.
-A taco simply is a folded tortilla with some kind of filling.
-Mexican street taco fillings vary from one region to another.
+The taco is the best-known and one of the most popular Mexican street food.
+Tacos are folded tortillas with some kind of filling.
+Mexican street taco sizes and fillings vary from one region to another.

 Most tacos are made with corn tortillas, except in the very north of the country where wheat flour tortillas dominate.
 The tortillas used in Mexican tacos are soft, although the entire taco can be fried, which is called “dorado” (golden).

 The fillings for tacos vary widely and most taco vendors have a specialty, the most known are the pastor and bistek.
-There are also tacos for more adventurous people that are filled with beef eyes, brains or tongue.
+There are also tacos for more adventurous people that are filled with beef eyes, brains, or tongues.

-Taco vendors are usually distinguished from other street food vendors by having a large block of wood called a tronco, on which meat and other fillings are minced with a cleaver.
+Taco vendors usually have a large block of wood, on which meat and other fillings are minced with a cleaver.
 Garnishes vary but usually include chopped onion, cilantro, various salsas, grilled green onions, and lime wedges.

-Many taco varieties are generally available only in the morning or afternoon.
-Tacos most often found in the morning hours include tacos de canasta and those with barbacoa or cabeza de res (lit. beef head).
-Tacos de canasta (Basket tacos) are the only kind which are not prepared on the spot.
-They are tortillas with fillings such as potatoes/chorizo sausage, pork rind, beans and picadillo (a spiced ground meat), then steamed and wrapped to keep warm and carried in a basket.
+Tacos de canasta (Basket tacos) are the only kind that is not prepared on the spot.
+They are tortillas with fillings such as potatoes/chorizo sausage, pork rind, beans, and picadillo (spiced ground meat), then steamed and wrapped to keep warm and carried in a basket.

-Cabeza de res are made from meat and other parts of a steer, most commonly found in Sonora, the Bajío region and Mexico City.
+Cabeza de res is made from meat and other parts of a steer, most commonly found in Sonora, the Bajío region, and Mexico City.
 Vendors of these kinds of tacos usually sell out and close by midday.

 Other taco varieties include tacos de guisado, or tacos de cazuela, which are filled with meat or vegetables in a sauce.
 Fritangas are tacos with fried meat such as sausage.